Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Approach

-In this section, we describe how we generate the dataset and evaluate LLMs on this dataset.
-At a high level, the dataset consists of synthetically-generated reasoning examples in natural language.
-The question description is a user prompt, and the format specification is a system prompt to LLMs.
-We parse LLMs' output to evaluate their inductive and abductive reasoning capabilities on metrics such as accuracy.
-We acknowledge that the potential space of inductive and abductive reasoning examples is vast, so we restrict ourselves to what is expressible in first-order logic.
-By composing the inductive and abductive reasoning steps in Table \ref{t:hypotheses}, our evaluation framework can readily cover all inductive and abductive reasoning questions in first-order logic.
+In this section, we describe how we generate the dataset and evaluate LLMs.
+The dataset consists of synthetically-generated reasoning examples in natural language.
+Figure~\ref{fig:pipeline} illustrates the pipeline for generating each question.
+We evaluate LLM's inductive and abductive reasoning capabilities on metrics such as accuracy and their adherence to Occam's Razor.
+By composing inductive and abductive reasoning steps shown in Table \ref{t:hypotheses}, our evaluation framework can readily be extended to produce any abductive/inductive reasoning question expressible in first-order logic.

 Each reasoning example contains a fictional world model and a set of observations.
-We use real person names (such as Amy) and real property names (such as strong), but we do not use real concept names (such as tiger).
-Instead, we use fictional concept names (such as wumpus).
+We use real person names (such as \bluett{Amy}) and real property names (such as \bluett{strong}), but we do not use real concept names (such as \bluett{tiger}).
+Instead, we use fictional concept names (such as \bluett{wumpus}).
 In doing so, LLMs will not be confused by these fictional relations, as we never generate facts that contradict those about real concepts.